 Understanding Namibia Tourism

-1) There is no other destination in the world with as many established Tourism Joint Ventures s as Namibia.
+1) There is no other destination in the world with as many established tourism joint ventures s as Namibia.
 Within the Communal Conservancy Tourism Sector, there are now 42 formal joint-venture (JV) lodges and campsites that work in collaboration with their host communities.
-In addition, there are 4 JV’s operating in principle with a signed agreement pending, and another 6 ventures with whom the conservancies are negotiating.
+In addition, there are four JVs operating in principle with a signed agreement pending, and another six ventures with whom the conservancies are negotiating.

 5) Namibia is the only country in Africa with an expanding, free roaming lion population, and there has been a dramatic decrease in poaching to almost negligible levels today.

 6) Namibia undertakes the largest road-based wildlife count in the world.

 7) Namibiaâ€™s conservation success stories stand out in sharp contrast to most African countries where wildlife populations and habitats are rapidly declining.
 Namibia very well may be â€œthe greatest African wildlife recovery story ever told!â€

 8) The Communal Conservancy Tourism Sector was one of only three Finalists in the 2010 World Travel and Tourism Councilâ€™s â€œTourism for Tomorrowâ€ Awards program in the category of Community Benefit.

 9) The Communal Conservancy Tourism Sector website was the Platinum Award Winner in the 2011 National Geographic Traveler Magazine and Hospitality Sales & Marketing Association (HSMAI) co-sponsored Sustainable Travel Award.

 10) The Communal Conservancy Programme, through the MET and NACSO, were recently recognized by the International Council for Game and Wildlife Conservation as the global winner of the Markhor Award.